farnswj1/Jokester/README.md

 ## Running
 To run the web app, run ```docker compose up -d```, then go to http://localhost using your web browser.

+## Setting Up RabbitMQ
+To ensure the client can connect to RabbitMQ, run `docker exec -it rabbitmq rabbitmqctl set_permissions -p myvhost myuser ".*" ".*" ".*"`

 ## Populating the Database
 This project provides data to use for the project.
 Populating the database should only be done once to avoid duplicate data.
 To do so, run ```docker exec -it backend python manage.py loaddata data.json```.